RoyalIcing/Orb/site/concepts/elixir-compiler.md

 # Elixir Compiler

 Orb lets you use the entire Elixir programming language at WebAssembly compile time.
-This allows you to use existing Elixir libraries or make network requests.
+This allows you to generate code dynamically, use existing Elixir libraries, or make network requests.

-Elixir today has two steps: compile-time and runtime.
-Compile-time is when its macros are run for example.
-Orb adds one more step in the middle that straddles the Elixir and WebAssembly worlds.
+Vanilla Elixir has two steps: Elixir compile-time and Elixir runtime.
+Elixir compile-time is when its macros are run for example.
+Orb adds one more step in the middle that straddles the Elixir and WebAssembly worlds: WebAssembly-compile-time.

 Here’s each step in Orb:

-1. Elixir-compile-time: Elixir macros are run.
+1. Elixir-compile-time: Top-level Elixir code is run, macros are run.
 2. WebAssembly-compile-time: Elixir functions are run.
 3. WebAssembly-runtime: WebAssembly instructions are run.
+Elixir doesn’t exist at this step!

 ## 1. Elixir macros at Elixir compile-time

 Macros are one of the most powerful features of Elixir.
 They allow you to transform the abstract syntax tree (AST) of the Elixir language.
-For example, Ecto’s queries are powered by macros.
+For example, Ecto’s declarative queries are powered by macros.

 ### Processing `do` blocks with macros